 What surprised us was that the number one worst thing listed by multiple people had nothing to do with the bearded dragons themselves.
 Instead, it had to do with their food.

-Essentially, bearded dragon owners reported that the worst thing about having a bearded dragon is dealing with crickets.
+Bearded dragon owners reported that the worst thing about having a bearded dragon is dealing with crickets.

 That led us to question if crickets were even necessary.
 Surely there had to be an alternative insect food source that would be easier to manage than crickets.
 That’s when we found Dubia roaches.